Washing Machine Repair Costs

 Washing Machine Repair Prices

-The repair price will usually include the callout fee, the price of the part and the labour cost.
-Here are some average costs of typical repairs for parts and labour only (labour £60 per hour).
+The repair price will usually include the call-out fee, parts and labour.
+Here are some average costs of typical repairs for parts and labour only, based on labour at £60 per hour.

 These prices can change if the repair is complex, the machine is integrated, or the repair is an emergency, or done over the weekend or out of hours.